elatov/elatov.github.io/_posts/2013-07-09-rhcsa-and-rhce-chapter-10-the-kernel.md

 ### The proc File System

 As you have noticed most of the kernel tuning is done under **/proc** or via **sysctl**.
-So let&#8217;s cover that, from the <a href="https://access.redhat.com/site/documentation/en-US/Red_Hat_Enterprise_Linux/6/pdf/Deployment_Guide/Red_Hat_Enterprise_Linux-6-Deployment_Guide-en-US.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://access.redhat.com/site/documentation/en-US/Red_Hat_Enterprise_Linux/6/pdf/Deployment_Guide/Red_Hat_Enterprise_Linux-6-Deployment_Guide-en-US.pdf']);">Deployment Guide</a>:
+So let's cover that, from the <a href="https://access.redhat.com/site/documentation/en-US/Red_Hat_Enterprise_Linux/6/pdf/Deployment_Guide/Red_Hat_Enterprise_Linux-6-Deployment_Guide-en-US.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://access.redhat.com/site/documentation/en-US/Red_Hat_Enterprise_Linux/6/pdf/Deployment_Guide/Red_Hat_Enterprise_Linux-6-Deployment_Guide-en-US.pdf']);">Deployment Guide</a>:

 > **The proc File System**
 > The Linux kernel has two primary functions: to control access to physical devices on the computer and to schedule when and how processes interact with these devices.
-The /proc/ directory (also called the proc file system) contains a hierarchy of special files which represent the current state of the kernel, allowing applications and users to peer into the kernel&#8217;s view of the system.
+The /proc/ directory (also called the proc file system) contains a hierarchy of special files which represent the current state of the kernel, allowing applications and users to peer into the kernel's view of the system.
 >
 > The **/proc/** directory contains a wealth of information detailing system hardware and any running processes.
 In addition, some of the files within **/proc/** can be manipulated by users and applications to communicate configuration changes to the kernel.
 >